kubernetes/website/content/en/docs/concepts/configuration/scheduler-perf-tuning.md

 {{< feature-state for_k8s_version="1.12" >}}

 Kube-scheduler is the Kubernetes default scheduler.
-It is responsible for placement of Pods on proper Nodes of a cluster.
-Nodes of a cluster that meet the scheduling requirements of a Pod are called feasible Nodes for the Pod.
+It is responsible for placement of Pods on Nodes in a cluster.
+Nodes in a cluster that meet the scheduling requirements of a Pod are called "feasible" Nodes for the Pod.
 The scheduler finds feasible Nodes for a Pod and then runs a set of functions to score the feasible Nodes and picks a Node with the highest score among the feasible ones to run the Pod.
-It then notifies the API server about this decision in a process called "Binding".
+The scheduler then notifies the API server about this decision in a process called "Binding".

 {{% /capture %}}